 Victoria Road: Over the last several months, the saints have been encouraged and blessed by visits from Brian Crawford, David Booth, Bruce Rodgers, Ed Miller, Larry Steers, Lorne Langfeld, Alvin Cook, Alan Clark, and Alex Dryburgh.

 Windsor: The assembly recently finished three weeks of gospel meetings with blessing in salvation.
 The first week was on the campus of the University of Windsor, followed by two weeks in the Gospel Hall.
 Attendance and interest were exceptional at both locations.
 There was a happy and united spirit of fellowship, and valued help was given by young Christians from other assemblies in the distribution of invitations.
-Brian Kember and Stephen Vance were the speakers and their clear gospel preaching and ministry were appreciated.
+Stephen Vance and another brother helped with clear gospel preaching and their ministry was appreciated.

 Whitehorse: John Fitzpatrick and Pete Smith held gospel meetings here April 8-16 as well as children’s meetings daily.
 This is a welcome report of gospel work in one of Canada’s three northern territories.

 Alpena: Melvin Mendez visited in March and gave timely help here as well as in Springdale.
 The assembly is happy that two who requested fellowship earlier this year have been received.

 Los Angeles: The Spanish-speaking assemblies of East Los Angeles, Panorama City, and Montebello, along with the English-speaking Norco assembly, united for their yearly conference March 30-April 1 with 230 in attendance.
 Five professed to be saved and eleven were baptized.
 The gospel was preached by Tony Flett (Nicaragua), Tom Baker (USA), and Eriberto Gomez (Mexico).